uit-no/research-software.uit.no/content/blog/2023-synchronizing-git-repo-via-email.md

 $ git bundle create project.bundle main
 ```

-It can be useful to also tag the commit from which we created the bundle:
+It can be useful to also tag the commit from which we created the bundle
+so that we know where to bundle from next time:
 ```bash
 $ git tag -f last-export-on-computer-B
 ```

 The generated `project.bundle` file is the one that we can email over to the other computer.

-On **computer A** we can pull changes from the bundle into the `main` branch:
+On **computer A** we can now pull changes from the bundle into the `main` branch:
 ```bash
 $ git pull project.bundle main --rebase
 ```

 The `--rebase` part makes sure that we move any local changes we might have to
 the end.
 We can verify the result with `git log --oneline --graph`.
+If

-If **computer A** has commits that **computer B** does not have, we can do the
+**computer A** has commits that **computer B** does not have, we can do the
 same in reverse: create a bundle, tag the commit from which we created the
 bundle, email the bundle over and apply it there (pull from it there).

-Using the tags allows you to bundling commits only since that tag instead of all commits.
+Using the tags allows you to bundling commits only since that tag instead of
+all commits:
 ```bash
 $ git bundle create project.bundle last-export-on-computer-B..main
 ```